 Some e-commerce stores make it difficult for the shoppers to pass through their shopping experience.
 The whole process involves taking multiple actions for the shopper to be finally able to buy the product.
 There are many e-commerce platforms and solutions available in the market.
 There are platforms like CS-Cart that help you reach and sell your product to thousands of customers with features like embedding your stores to other websites as a widget, testimonials and product reviews.
 The platform is also extremely SEO friendly and helps you optimize your website for the search engines.
 Platforms such as CS-Cart help you with the shopping experience as well as the business management.

-Selecting the right platform or platforms is really important for your ecommerce business.
+Selecting the right platform or platforms for successful ecommerce business is really important for your ecommerce business.
 Small functionalities in the platform go a long way in terms of retaining customers and generating sales.
 Reporting functionalities in a platform are also extremely important as they help the business owners determine the ROIs.

 4. Devaluing Your Brand with Poor Content